janaAmabrouk/US-Bikeshare-Data-Analysis-Project/README.md

 - You should have Python 3, NumPy, and pandas installed using Anaconda
 - A text editor, like Sublime or Atom.
 - A terminal application (Terminal on Mac and Linux or Cygwin on Windows).

+# **Statistics Computed**
+After the user has chosen which city he wants to discover either Chicago, New York City, or Washington.
+In this project, the code will provide the following information:
+#1 Popular times of travel